Godspeed007/GroupIt/README.md

 # K-Means-Clustering
-Using K-means algo to cluster the various video games.
+Using K-means algo to cluster various video games.